Nyeinchanaung/NLP-A1-That-s-What-I-LIKE/README.md

 # NLP-A1-That-s-What-I-LIKE
-Assignment 1 from AT82.05 Artificial Intelligence: Natural Language Understanding (NLU)
+AT82.05 Artificial Intelligence: Natural Language Understanding (NLU) Assignment 1: That’s What I LIKE